-Which one is better: living alone or with a roommate?
-There’s no right answer to this question — it just depends on you and your preferences.
+Which is better: living alone or with a roommate?
+There’s no right answer to this question — it depends on you and your preferences.

 If you’re trying to decide whether to fly solo or start auditioning potential roommates, you may find some clarity by asking yourself these questions.

 Finances are often the number one reason why folks decide to get roommates.
 Simply put, having a roommate saves money on just about all your living expenses.
 You can split the cost of utilities or even the food bill, when you make the proper arrangements.
 Maybe you can even afford a larger apartment when you split the rent with another person, but be cautious because you will be responsible for the entirety of the rent if they don’t pay.

-If you have a roommate, there’s likely little chance you’ll feel lonely.
-But if you crave alone time and really need to be alone to relax and recharge, living with someone else can cramp your style and may even cause stress — even if there are no particular problems between you and your roommate.
+If you have a roommate, you’ll probably feel less lonely.
+But if you crave solo time and really need to be alone to relax and recharge, living with someone else can cramp your style and may even cause stress — even if there are no particular problems between you and your roommate.